 Given the expansive scope of inspection tasks in different environments, there is no standard one-size-fits-all solution when it comes robots.
 Every industrial plant is designed differently and therefore has individual needs and different requirements for an autonomous robotic inspection solution - especially with regard to the hardware used.
 Industries are therefore well advised to take a close look at the site’s infrastructure as well as the existing manual inspection routes before deciding on and implementing an automated inspection solution.
 These routes are usually designed with humans in mind, therefore industries should make the choice of robot accordingly.

-In case of multi-floored facilities where inspection rounds consist of flights of stairs, four-legged walking robots, such as Spot from Boston Dynamics, are a good choice.
+In case of multi-floored facilities where inspection rounds consist of flights of stairs, four-legged walking robots are a good choice.
 If, on the other hand, industries consist of potentially explosive ATEX and IECEx zones that need to be monitored, then spark-proof robots that are specially certified for such environments, such as the ExR-2 from ExRobotics, should be used.
 And if there are inspection points that can only be reached via a ladder or are beyond camera range, then drones are a useful addition to the inspection robot fleet.
 The hardware-agnostic inspection solution from Energy Robotics allows asset owners to onboard a mixed fleet of different robots adapted to specific environments and tasks, and control all of them through a single platform.

 Not only the robot itself, but also the sensor technology used must be adapted to the asset owner's individual application.
 Optical cameras enable the robot to read displays and measuring instruments, whereas thermal imaging cameras can detect defects in pipes and temperature levels.
 The collected data can be used to detect anomalies such as excessive temperature, leaks or contamination at an early stage.
 Additionally, flow rates and pressure values can also be read out.
 Sensors, for example to detect gas or other sensitive substances, ensure that leaks of hazardous substances are detected at an early stage.